Screening Program for Colorectal Cancer

 • Have not been previously diagnosed with colorectal cancer.

-Why is Screening for Colorectal Cancer Important
+Why is Screening for Colorectal Cancer Important?

 Colorectal cancer, also known as colon or bowel cancer, is the second most commonly diagnosed form of cancer in men and women.
 It is also the second leading cause of cancer death in Saskatchewan.
+Colorectal cancer often develops with few, if any, early warning symptoms.
+Approximately 90 per cent of colorectal cancers can be prevented or successfully treated if caught early.
+That’s why it’s so crucial that we raise awareness about the importance of regular screening.

 About the FIT